Associate Professor and Chair

-Teaches courses in Modern Languages (Spanish), Women and Gender Studies, and International Studies on Latin American literature, culture, comics, and gender studies, as well as a number of Spanish language courses.
+Teaches courses for Women and Gender Studies, Spanish and Latinx Studies, and International Studies on Latin American literature, culture, comics, and gender studies.

 Dr. Tullis' area of expertise is in Latin/x American comics, with a focus on graphic-narrative representations of women and girls within the medium.